 Police drones operate just like other police equipment: if the people, in general, don’t know how a police drone look at night then it becomes harder for bad guys to exploit weaknesses within the system.

-If police drones at night look scary then citizens should ask themselves if police need to use police drones at night.
+If police drones at night look scary, citizens should ask themselves if police need to use police drones at night.

 If people are out walking around or driving their cars while intoxicated then police drones looking for criminals could become police drones watching over the public, doing their best to keep police drones up in the air and police officers on the ground safe.